-The idea behind why the $\alpha_i$-aggressive strategy is the best response is as follows.
-At each round, the probability that agent $i$ wins conditioned on bidding is exactly their interim allocation probability $p_i$.
+To see why $\alpha_i$-aggressiveness is the best response, note that in each round, the probability that agent $i$ wins conditioned on bidding is exactly their interim allocation probability $p_i$.
 The best solution for the agent is to bid in the $\alpha_iT$ rounds where the agent has the highest value.
 Therefore, agent $i$ should follow an $\alpha_i$-aggressive strategy, bidding whenever her value is in the top $\alpha_i$-quantile of her value distribution.
-We include the full proof of the lemma in \cref{sec:appendix_proofs}, where we also translate the result from this simplified game with budget constraints met in expectation to the actual game where budgets are a bit larger and strictly enforced.
+The full proof is in \cref{ssec:appendix_equilibrium_proofs}, where we also translate the result from this simplified game with expected budget constraints to the actual game where budgets are strictly enforced (but larger).